LittleHaku/cybersecurity-proj1/README.md

 ### Server-Side Request Forgery

 `A10:2021-Server-Side Request Forgery` - Server-Side Request Forgery is a vulnerability that allows an attacker to make requests from the server.
 This can be fixed by validating the requests.

+To recreate this flaw, I added a URL parameter in the Quiz Detail View, this means that if you go to `/quiz/<id>?url=<url>` it will make a request to that URL and return the response, this can be used to make requests to internal services that are not supposed to be exposed to the internet. `http://localhost:8000/quiz/1/?url=https://jsonplaceholder.typicode.com/posts/1` is an example of this or `http://localhost:8000/quiz/1/?url=http://localhost:8000/passwords/`, the proper usage would be something like `http://localhost:8000/quiz/1/?url=http://localhost:8000/details/1`, so to fix this flaw we would have to validate the URL and make sure it is only accessing what it is supposed to access.

 ### Cross-Site Request Forgery